Aromobates molinarii

 Aromobates molinarii (commonly known as the Las Playitas rocket frog) is a species of frog of the family Aromobatidae.
 It is endemic to Venezuelan Andes near Cascada de Bailadores and Las Playitas in the Mérida state.

+Habitat

 Its natural habitats are dry evergreen montane forests, where it lives along slow-flowing streams.
+The frog has been observed between 1800 and 2600 meters above sea level.

+Reproduction

-The male protects the eggs that are laid on land.
-After hatching, the male carries the tadpoles on his back to water where they develop further.
+The female frogs lay eggs on land.
+The male frogs protect the eggs until hatching.
+After hatching, the male carries the tadpoles on his back to water, where they develop further.

-Aromobates molinarii is threatened by habitat loss caused by intensive agriculture.
+Threats

+The IUCN classifies this frog as critically endangered, giving it an estimated area of occupancy of eight square kilometers.
+Over the years, humans have converted nearly all its forest habitat to intensive agriculture or livestock cultivation.